Laura and Matthew’s woodland-themed wedding was filled with personal and thoughtful touches.

 Thoughts from the Bride

-“Becci at Mythe Barn was such a star and ensured everything ran smoothly and the team at Galloping Gourmet were so lovely – nothing was too much trouble.”
+“Becci at Mythe Barn was such a star and ensured everything ran smoothly and the on-site catering team were so lovely – nothing was too much trouble.”

 Looking to bring a unique theme to your wedding day at this breathtaking barn wedding venue?
 Then make sure you read about Nichola and Joe’s Dinosaur Wedding and pick up some tips!